-15 craft photography tips you can use to learn how to take great photos of your handmade items for your Etsy shop, juried art show applications, social media, or your blog.
+Learn craft photography skills you can use to take great product photos for your Etsy shop, juried art show applications, social media, or your blog.

 There are a million things you could learn about craft photography.
 If you're a beginner photographer, it can get overwhelming pretty quickly.